 This generation thrives in an environment dominated by relentless competition.
 The pervasive competitive atmosphere—whether social or academic—drives adolescents to constantly compare themselves to their peers, leading to an ever-changing self-image.
 Stress is often exacerbated by parental pressure, as parents expect adolescents to excel and stand out among their peers.
 When adolescents struggle to meet these expectations or are in the process of doing so, they may experience frustration, physical stress, aggression, negative complexes, and even depression.
 A study by Raakhee and Aparna (2011) revealed that 56.8% of students suffer from some form of anxiety disorder, with specific breakdowns including 15% experiencing panic disorder, 13% generalized anxiety disorder, 4% separation anxiety, 15.6% social anxiety, and 9.2% school avoidance anxiety.
 Some students exhibited a combination of one or more anxiety disorders, highlighting the prevalence and complexity of these issues at the secondary school level.
 Recognizing the critical nature of academic anxiety, this study explores the various factors contributing to it among secondary school students.
-The investigation not only identifies these factors but also assesses their individual impact.
+The investigation not only identifies these factors but also assesses their impact.
 Additionally, it includes predictions regarding academic anxiety, aiming to provide insights into its triggers and strategies for addressing them effectively.

 OBJECTIVES OF THE STUDY

-To find out the influence of intelligence, study habits, socio-economic status and school environment on academic anxiety of total sample.
+To find out the influence of intelligence, study habits, socio-economic status, and school environment on the academic anxiety of the total sample.